Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ```

-- Note: In order to create Data Pipelines using Azure IoT Operations, you have to ensure that you including '--include-dp' as the additional argument.
+- Note: To create Data Pipelines using Azure IoT Operations, you have to ensure that you include '--include-dp' as the additional argument.

 #### Step 2 - Deploying and running LWN Simulator

 ##### A quick word about LWN Simulator

-To test the LoRaWAN® broker, we can use actual LoRaWAN® Gateway that can talk to LoRaWAN® Broker or we can use a simulator to simulate the communication between LoRaWAN® Gateway and LoRaWAN® Broker.
-In our case we are using [LWN Simulator](https://github.com/UniCT-ARSLab/LWN-Simulator).
-LWN Simulator is easy, simple to use and also has been cited by IEEE at: [LWN Simulator - A LoRaWAN Network Simulator](https://ieeexplore.ieee.org/document/10477816).
+To test the LoRaWAN® broker, we can use actual LoRaWAN® Gateway that can communicate with the LoRaWAN® Broker or we can use a simulator to simulate the communication between LoRaWAN® Gateway and LoRaWAN® Broker.
+In our case,  we are using [LWN Simulator](https://github.com/UniCT-ARSLab/LWN-Simulator).
+The LWN Simulator is easy to use and has also been cited by IEEE at: [LWN Simulator - A LoRaWAN Network Simulator](https://ieeexplore.ieee.org/document/10477816).

 ##### Setting up environment for LWN Simulator

-- Install [Go](https://golang.org/ "Go website").
-Version >= 1.16 and set up environment.
-Following the following steps after opening a terminal on your Ubuntu machine:
+- Install [Go](https://golang.org/ "Go website") (version 1.16 or higher) and set up environment.
+Follow these steps after opening a terminal on your Ubuntu machine:

 ```bash
 cd ..